 As noted, data on Head of Household and Disability was unavailable for several individuals.
 However, moving forward, these two demographic points have been fully integrated into reporting for all public service and housing-related projects.

-Through HOME (Housing Rehab and HOME-assisted multifamily units currently in their affordability period), a total of 53 households were assisted.
+Through HOME (Housing Rehab only as no HOME-assisted multifamily units were created in 2018), a total of 8 households were assisted.
 The demographic breakdown is outlined below: